 In 2021, Congress passed the Corporate Transparency Act requiring disclosure of the ultimate beneficial owners of U.S. and foreign corporations to FinCEN starting in 2024.
 Final Regulations were released on September 29, 2022.
 Below please find key takeaways from recently released regulations.
 We will provide more information as it becomes available but certain taxpayers should anticipate new compliance requirements in the future.

-February 2022
+October 2022

 January 2022